ksator/Machine_Learning_with_Python/README.md

 We will use this basic example [recursive_feature_elimination.py](recursive_feature_elimination.py)

 Load LinearSVC class from Scikit Learn library
-LinearSVC is similar to SVC with parameter kernel='linear'
+LinearSVC performs classification.
+LinearSVC is similar to SVC with parameter kernel='linear'.
-LinearSVC performs classification
 LinearSVC finds the linear separator that maximizes the distance between itself and the closest/nearest data point point
 ```
 >>> from sklearn.svm import LinearSVC
 ```
-load RFE (Recursive Feature Elimination)
+load RFE (Recursive Feature Elimination).
 RFE is used to remove features
 ```
 >>> from sklearn.feature_selection import RFE
 ```
 load the iris dataset
 ```
 from sklearn import datasets
 dataset = datasets.load_iris()
 ```
 the dataset has 150 items, each item has 4 features (sepal length, sepal width, petal length, petal width)
 ```
 >>> dataset.data.shape